alphagov/design-patterns/patterns/addresses.md

 * Parsing addresses for sub-parts (region, street etc.) is hard, and impossible to do with 100% accuracy

-<h3 class="heading-24">Use when...</h3>
+<h3 class="heading-24">Guidance</h3>

-* you're expecting a very broad range of address formats
-* you don't need to use specific sub-parts of the address
+Use when you're expecting a very broad range of address formats and you don't need to use specific sub-parts of the address.

 <h2 class="heading-36" id="multiple-fields">2.
 Multiple fields</h2>